Final Fantasy Fables: Chocobo Tales: Development

-Chocobo Tales was developed exclusively for the Nintendo DS to reach a younger audience and to take advantage of the system's touchscreen capabilities.
+Chocobo Tales was developed exclusively for the Nintendo DS (pictured) to reach a younger audience and to take advantage of the system's touchscreen capabilities.

 Chocobo Tales was developed by h.a.n.d. and published by Square Enix.
 Yuki Yokoyama served as the game's producer, his first time in the role.
 A team of around 20 staff members completed Chocobo Tales in a year.
 After deciding to create a game about chocobos, the team examined Square Enix's market research, which showed that chocobos are most popular among younger players.
 As a result, the developers chose to design the game for the Nintendo DS handheld console, a popular system with that age group.
 Furthermore, the producer felt that the handheld console was a good choice because it was a leading system in the market that allowed them to be innovative.
 To that end, the team wanted to utilize the system's stylus in the gameplay.
 Because the Nintendo DS hardware had memory and graphical limitations compared to home consoles, Yokoyama was able to keep the team smaller.
 Additionally, development tasks did not need to be divided much among the team.

 In designing the visuals, Yokoyama aimed to portray the graphics as "warm and fuzzy" in order to match the chocobo's reputation.
 However, the developers presented some aspects of the visuals more realistically as a juxtaposition; for example, the background in the pop-up duels are realistic to inject tension during the battles.
 Toshiyuki Itahana, who had designed the chocobos from the previous Chocobo spin-off games, returned to produce the art for Chocobo Tales.
 The designs retained the rounded cute appearance he developed from the first title, Chocobo's Mysterious Dungeon.
 Itahana created the designs by retaining the silhouette of the original chocobo and enhancing the characteristic elements like the beak, crest, and talons.

 h.a.n.d. approached Joe Down Studio in Sapporo about producing the game's music as the two companies had a long working relationship.
 Composer Yuzo Takahashi arranged the title's music, which includes arrangements of various Chocobo themes and Final Fantasy tracks.
 The only original song Takahashi composed for the soundtrack was "Irma's Theme" for the eponymous antagonist.
 Takahashi drew inspiration for the song from Itahana's artwork.
 Yasuhiro Yamanaka programmed the tracks to play on the Nintendo DS.
 Because the Nintendo DS hardware is not as powerful as console systems, the tracks could not be streamed at high quality and instead had to be compressed in order to play on the handheld system.